Breaking-Good: Explaining Breaking Dependency Updates with Build Analysis: Related Work

 \subsection{Studies of Breaking Changes}

 Research on the problem of breaking changes in software dependencies and its implications for development have been addressed through different studies.

 Yamaoka \etal \cite{YamaokaComparingIncompatibilities} propose a technique using Merkle trees to identify incompatibilities in client-side library updates.
 This method compares execution traces before and after the update to identify possible library methods that could cause incompatibilities.
 PyDFix \cite{Mukherjee2021} detects dependency errors in Python compilations.
 PyDFix is evaluated on two bug datasets, BugSwarm and BugsInPy, identifying a high proportion of builds as unreproducible due to dependency errors.
 Bogart \etal \cite{Bogart2021WhenEcosystems} explore the impact of disruptive updates on open source projects, investigating methods and processes used by software development communities to manage and adapt to major changes, analyzing platforms (Eclipse, NPM, and CRAN).
 Supatsara \etal\cite{Wattanakriengkrai2023LessonsEcosystems} investigate the acceptance rates of insecure dependency updates across 1,500 JavaScript npm libraries categorized into Top-500, Middle-500, and Bottom-500 tiers, revealing higher acceptance rates in lower-tier libraries.
 CompCheck \cite{Zhu2023Client-SpecificDiscovery} analyzes how a dependency update affects client behavior.
 CompCheck generates a knowledge base from compatibility issues between clients and their updates.
 A total of 202 sites in 37 open-source projects are examined by CompCheck, identifying incompatibilities in 76 of them.
+Jayasuriya \etal \cite{Jayasuriya2023UnderstandingWild} study the impact of breaking changes in client projects, analyzing 18,415 Maven artifacts from Java projects.
+The study reports that 11.58\% of dependency updates introduce breaking changes affecting clients, caused by changes in direct and indirect dependencies.
+In our study, we identified that 38 out of 243 updates of break dependencies were due to changes in indirect dependencies.
+This corroborates the findings of Jayasuriya highlighting the impact of indirect dependencies in breaking dependency updates.

 The closest work to our approach is Maracas\cite{Ochoa2022BreakingStudy}.
 Maracas analyses the changes between two versions of a Java library using a static analysis approach based on Java bytecode.
 Maracas determines if the changes introduced by the new version of the dependency are used in the client's code, providing a detailed understanding of the implications of library updates on client code. \tool focuses on identifying the changes introduced in the new version of the dependency and their relationship with the compilation failures detected in the build process of the client application, while Maracas identifies these changes through static analysis of client code.
 Our approach accurately identifies which lines are affected by the changes introduced, unlike Maracas, which identifies lines that are not invoked in the build process.
 While Maracas only analyzes changes between two versions of a dependency and how they affect client code, \tool also analyzes how changes in indirect dependencies defined in the new version of the dependency influence client behavior. \tool analyzes if the elements causing the breaking dependency update belong to an indirect dependency that has been modified, removed, or added in the new version of the dependency being updated.